 The Romans saw grain as an essential.
 They preferred vegetables to grain, but grain was something that could be stored against famine.
 Having grain meant that people weren’t reduced to combing the woods for acorns and chestnuts, something that would have been seen as barbaric and beneath the dignity of a Roman citizen, however lowly or poor.
 In giving its citizens free grain during time of war or famine, the government was protecting its citizens dignity.
 The free grain allowance was called the “annona.”
 There was no profit in growing grain in Rome.
 It was seen as a citizen’s basic right, so it had to be sold at a cost dictated by the state, or even at times distributed free.

 The “breadbaskets” of the Roman world were Egypt, Libya, Algeria, Southern France and Sicily.
 Egypt produced both the most grain by far, and the grain most prized.
-Egypt continued to be the breadbasket of the ancient world until it was overrun by Arabs, and its millennia old wheat and grape crops perished.
+Egypt continued to be the breadbasket of the ancient world until it was conquered by the Arabs, and its millennia old wheat and grape crops perished.

 The Romans liked high gluten wheat because of the chewy, stable loaves it made.
 Barley flour bread was for slaves or soldiers being punished.
 Barley, millets and oats were considered only fit for the poor.
 Rye was grown only in the northern part of the Roman Empire, as it was a grain that tolerated the cold.

-In the early stages of the Roman Empire, most grain was consumed in the form of Puls: grains cooked in water.
+In the early stages of the Roman Empire, most grain was consumed in the form of puls: grains cooked in water.

 In the “BC” portion of Rome’s history, spelt was largely unknown except in the northern provinces, as it was a central European grain.
 The Romans did use Emmer, aka “farro” (emmer grains were called “alica”), though they came to prefer the wheat we grow today (“Triticum aestivum”.)

 Puls, a boiled wheat porridge, was an important part of the diet in early Rome, before they adopted the habit of using bread as a staple in their diet.
 Meat or veg could be added to make a stew.
-Pulmentum could also be made thicker, making it an early precursor to the dish we now know as Polenta.
+Pulmentum could also be made thicker, making it an early precursor to the dish we now know as polenta.